belodetek/black.box/README.md

 Alternatively, pay up-front using Bitcoin for as much time as you need.
 Price quoted based on EUR/BTC exchange rate.
 Top-up at any point prior to the existing Bitcoin credit expiry, or after.
 Any unused Bitcoin credit will be rolled over if topping up prior to existing credit expiry.
 Topping up after credit expiry will strike a new exchange rate.

-For performance reasons, un-blocking traffic is routed via the un-encrypted[[n4](#footnotes)] network interface.
-With `policy routing` enabled, all the remaining traffic (e.g. google.com) goes out via the local Internet interface, when disabled, all traffic is sent via the tunnel.
-For security reasons, the tunnel interface may be restricted to only allow specific network ports[[n1](#footnotes)] for streaming, while the local interface is always unrestricted for gaming traffic, etc.
+For performance reasons, un-blocking traffic is not encrypted[[n4](#footnotes)].
+When policy routing is enabled (default), all traffic goes out via the local Internet interface, except for selected services.
+When disabled, all traffic is sent via the tunnel, except for selected services.
+For security reasons, the tunnel interface may be restricted to only allow specific network ports[[n1](#footnotes)] for streaming, while the local interface is always unrestricted.

 ## VPN mode
 In VPN mode, the device supports a number of popular VPN services, such as [VPNArea](http://vpnarea.com/front?a_aid=blackbox) and [Private Internet Access](https://privateinternetaccess.com).
 Separate subscriptions/accounts required to access supported VPN services.